inigokintana/homelab-2-prod-ai-golden-path/README.md

 - Installing Gitlab OSS requires quite a lot of RAM
 - The microservices we are going to install are simple POCs with not real need of CI quality requirements

-## 3.11 - Why ArgoCD?
+## 3.11 - Why Tilt?
-ArgoCD is installed inside microk8s and can be linked into a git repo so whatever changes we make to the code is deployed inside K8S.

-Ideally, we are going to incrementally add more and more features and best practices to our POC microservices, so, it would be nice be to have a CD (continuous deployment) just after we push whatever code or config change into our microservices git repo.
+Kubernetes for Prod, Tilt for Dev,

+[Tilt](https://github.com/tilt-dev/tilt) is OSS and part of [CNCF ecosystem landscape](https://landscape.cncf.io/).

+Tilt makes you work directly into Kubernetes to ease developement.
+Tilt automates all the steps from a code change to a new process: watching files, building container images, and bringing your environment up-to-date.
+Think docker build && kubectl apply or docker-compose up.

 ## 3.12 - Which data?
-- Why electrical comsumption data linked with weather?
-I wanted to relate weather forecast on the performance of any business results and [this curated historical dataset](https://www.kaggle.com/datasets/nicholasjhana/energy-consumption-generation-prices-and-weather ) linking electrical consuption with weather came into my search.
-I was rather searching for a retail sales - weather related datasets but I could not find a good/curated dataset.
+- It is hard to find a good/curated dataset.
+- Finally, I decided to scrap updated data from web to chunk it and vectorize it in our own database.
-- Optional data WIP
+- Adapt the data to your business case.
-    - DVDRental data and and scrapera imdb
-    - cosmopedia or wikipedia